 Take a look at our AMD vs Intel debate on which company offers the best CPU for your needs.

 How to check your CPU temperature

-Install the application and then open it up.
-There will be some bloatware in the installation, as this is a free app, so be sure that you untick the correct box when prompted.
+Just beware there is some bloatware in the installation, so be sure that you untick the correct box when prompted.

 Once you finish the installation the program will start up and will display the temperature for your CPU and all the cores it may have, as below.

 You'll want to keep the temperature lower than the Tj.
 Max value, which for our CPU here is 100C, but yours could be lower.
 Idle temperature should be around the values you see here - roughly 40-50C.
 But they could be lower if you have a good CPU cooler, or ambient temperatures are simply lower.